 Another adaptation of a fantasy book for kids?
 Well yes, in a way, but helmed by the infamous Spike Jonze and with enough layers to appeal to a more mature crowd.
 Needless to say, this is not the next Narnia or Harry Potter, but a film with the potential to please both children and arthouse audiences.
 A rarity indeed.

 Jonze chooses a camera that's quite active and close to its main characters.
-The mood is helped by the atmopsheric play of light during magic hour.
+The mood is helped by the atmospheric play of light during magic hour.
 This elevates the level of reality to heights quite unknown for a fantasy film aimed at kids.
 Very cool indeed.

 The soundtrack, though fitting, is probably the weakest link in the film.
-It goes well with what is happening on screen, but it lacks identity and rather than improving the film, it keeps it at exactly the same level.
+It goes well with what is happening on screen, but it lacks identity, and rather than improving the film, it keeps it at exactly the same level.
 A missed chance, though it never feels out of place or misguided.

 Where The Wild Things Are sees Max conquering some of his own shortcomings.
 It's a film about growing up in the purest sense of the word.
-The ending is short, to the point and lacks a clear morale, other than that problems can be conquered and the experience will make us wiser, even better as a person.
+The ending is short, to the point, and lacks clear morale, other than that problems can be conquered and the experience will make us wiser, and even better as a person.
 It's not about big lessons in life, but about living itself.